 Here’s a quick overview video of how to prepare and bake these baby back ribs.

-Next, shake the rub across the ribs and rub it all over.
+Next, sprinkle the dry rub across the ribs and rub it all over.
 You can let it sit overnight in the refrigerator with the rub for even more flavor, but it’s not necessary.

 Oven Baking Baby Back Ribs